Stability of Moral Choices

 (Proverbs 12:24-28)

 Even when a lazy man catches game when he hunts, he is too lazy to cook it.
 The implication is that he doesn't value it.
 He hunts only for the sport.
 Thus, he gains no benefit from his efforts because he doesn't finish the task.
 But a man who is not lazy finds the very work that he does a possession to be prized.
-In turn, what he processes by his efforts is also prized.
+In turn, what he processes through his efforts is also prized.

 The very lifestyle of the righteous, the way he chooses to live in this temporal world, is life-giving and leads to eternal life.
 Most of the proverbs from the last three chapters are contrasts, yet suddenly this verse is a synonymous comparison.
 It makes the point stand out – summarizing the points made so far in Proverbs.
 Wisdom is the source of life (Proverbs 1:33; 2:20-21; 3:18; 8:35).
 It only benefits a person when wisdom is followed in everyday decisions.